WesamMikhail/Ionian/README.md

 The idea behind Ionian is that micro-services are small by definition.
 Therefor, the last thing a framework needs to be is a huge cluster of classes that no one understand how they work together.

-At its core, Ionian is nothing more than a router talking to a container that instantiates the right classes for the requested resource.
-If needs be, the developer can extend and override ANY part of the framework to make it work in whatever he he/she sees fit.
+At its core, Ionian is nothing more than a container that instantiates the right classes for the requested resource.
+If needs be, the developer can extend and override ANY part of the framework to make it work in whatever way he/she deems fit.

 ## IMPORTANT NOTICE

-For POST and PUT requests, the proper **Content-Type** header must be sent by the client in order for the framework to parse the data correctly.
+For **POST** and **PUT** requests, the proper **Content-Type** header must be sent by the client in order for the framework to parse the data correctly.
 Currently, the supported types are:

-application/x-www-form-urlencoded
+- application/x-www-form-urlencoded
-multipart/form-data
+- multipart/form-data
-application/json
+- application/json

 ## Setup